This article will help you to diagnose a bad throttle position sensor on your 3.2L 93-99 Isuzu Amigo, Rodeo, Trooper or Honda Passport.

 This is a simple multimeter test that's done in Volts DC mode.
-No Scan Tool's required.
+No scan tool is required.

 TIP 1: The most effective way to test the throttle position sensor on your Isuzu is to test it while the engine is at normal operating temperature.
-So, if the engine is cold, on your Isuzu, crank up the engine and let it warm up for about 20 minutes.
+So, if the engine is cold, on your Isuzu, start the engine and let it warm up for about 20 minutes.